 - For a casual interview, forego the suit and select chinos and a blazer or sweater instead.

-- Stick to classic and neutral colours for your outfit.
+- Stick to classic and neutral colors for your outfit.

 - Create a professional appearance by ensuring that your shirt is free from creases and that your shoes are polished.